geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Through France our warriors spread the flames of war, " And few remain, though many a danger calls
-" For all our care, to guard our threatened walls ;
+" For all our care, to guard our threatened walls;
 " Hence we require, that when, with strength restored '•' By food and wine, you quit the festive board,